DipSingh05/ApnaVote---AI-Ml-and-Blockchain-Based-Python-Desktop-Tkinter-Project/README.md

 - **Blockchain (Web3)**: Stores votes and manages candidate data, ensuring security and immutability.
 - **Twillio**: Handles OTP verification for secure login.

+## Note:

+Please install python 3.12 ! i checked on another plus version it not worked so.

 ## How to Run

 ### 1. Clone the Project